sandersk/progit/de/01-introduction/01-chapter1.markdown

 <!--If a particular version of a file is in the git directory, its considered committed.
 If its modified but has been added to the staging area, it is staged.
 And if it was changed since it was checked out but has not been staged, it is modified.
 In Chapter 2, youll learn more about these states and how you can either take advantage of them or skip the staged part entirely.-->

-Wenn eine bestimmte Version einer Datei im Git Verzeichnis liegt, gilt sie als „committed.
-Wenn sie geändert und in der Staging Area vorgemerkt ist, gilt sie als „staged.
-Und wenn sie geändert, aber noch nicht zur Staging Area hinzugefügt wurde, gilt sie als „modified.
+Wenn eine bestimmte Version einer Datei im Git Verzeichnis liegt, gilt sie als committed.
+Wenn sie geändert und in der Staging Area vorgemerkt ist, gilt sie als staged.
+Und wenn sie geändert, aber noch nicht zur Staging Area hinzugefügt wurde, gilt sie als modified.
 In Kapitel 2 wirst Du mehr über diese Zustände lernen und darüber, wie Du sie sinnvoll einsetzen und wie Du den Zwischenschritt der Staging Area auch einfach überspringen kannst.

 <!--## Installing Git ##-->
 ## Git installieren ##